-You’ve now successfully drawn the outline for the body of your cow drawing!
-You can now follow these guidelines to draw the main body of the cow in more detail for the final drawing.
+You’ve successfully drawn the outline for the body of your cow drawing!
+You can now follow these guidelines to draw the main body of the cow in more detail.

 Draw a line for the tail which should follow the curve from the top of the small upper right circle that represents the cow’s rear hump and fall down the side of the large rectangle shape.
 Finish it off with a small oval which will be the bottom hair of the tail.